arjunae/myScite/contrib/lua-extensions/scite3.7.5_luaext/windows/dbghelper-0.2/Readme.txt

     First: Its running in the same Thread.
 So its not possible to continously loop without blocking scite.
     Second: Currently scite has no equivalent to either io.read() or os.exit()
     How: A clib called dbghelper injects a lua yield call within Luas internal debug table.
-         That way, the debuggee will be yielded (on count events) such releasing control back to the steering lua script.
+         That way, the debuggee will be yielded on debug events such releasing control back to the steering lua script.
-           (Gunnar Zötl <gz@tset.de>) (http://tset.de/dbghelper/index.html)
+         dbghelper: (http://tset.de/dbghelper/index.html) (Gunnar Zötl <gz@tset.de>)

    Status: Test Prototype -
    Commands available: